mwbowers/mwbowers.github.io/manuals/migrations/cl-migration.md

 ---
-title: Migration of CL Programs
+title: "Migration of CL Programs: A Step-by-Step Guide"
-description: This document outlines the process and best practices for migrating CL programs to a new environment, ensuring compatibility and performance optimization.
+description: "Learn the essentials of migrating CL programs to a new environment, ensuring compatibility and performance optimization."
 ---

 ## CL Programs